JulianGan/Heuristics-Final-Project/README.markdown

 ![thumbnail](public/thumbnail.png)

-This game is implemented using a game template [an example of a completed game (Gomoku) using this template](https://github.com/wjmn/gomoku).
+This game is implemented using a game template, [an example of another completed game (Gomoku) using this template](https://github.com/wjmn/gomoku).

 # Developing